RemoteTechnologiesGroup/RemoteTech/guide/parts.md

 ![Picture of EXP-VR-2T](antenna_expvr2t.png)

 The CommTech EXP-VR-2T is an advanced antenna unlocked late in the tech tree.
-It is mounted on an extendable boom, making it much more compact than the Communotron 16 when retracted, but slightly larger when deployed.
+It is mounted on an extendable boom, making it much more compact than the Communotron 16 when retracted, but somewhat larger when deployed.
 It is slightly more powerful than the Communotron 16.
 {:.blurb}

 |Basic Properties